 - Parasitic infections, such as crypto (cryptosporidiosis) and toxo (toxoplasmosis)

-Having HIV/AIDS can make any infection harder to treat.
-People with AIDS are also more likely to suffer complications of common illnesses such as the flu.
+Having HIV/AIDS can make infections harder to treat.
+People with HIV/AIDS are also more likely to have complications from common illnesses such as the flu.

-The good news is that you can help prevent infections by taking your HIV/AIDS medicines.
-Other things that can help include practicing safe sex, washing your hands well and often and cooking your food well.
+You can help prevent infections by taking your HIV/AIDS medicines.
+Other things that can help include practicing safe sex, washing your hands well and often, and cooking your food thoroughly.